Pinwi93/React-App/README.md

-It's a basic react app for storing answers using firebase.
+It's a basic react app for storing answers using firebase. \
-1-use npm install .
+- use npm install.
-2- initate your fire base account.
+- initate your fire base account.
+- use your own credentials.
-3- u will need uuid( for unique identifier) en firebase to use firebase .
-SO install them with :
+- you will need uuid( for unique identifier) and firebase to use firebase.So install them with :
- - npm install firebase .
+   - npm install firebase.
- -npm install uuid.
+   - npm install uuid.
-4- use your own credentials.